 On September 11, 2014, the Company entered into an Investment Agreement (the "Investment Agreement") with Public Sector Pension Investment Board ("PSP Investments"), GIC Private Limited ("GIC") (an affiliate of Singapore's sovereign wealth fund), and Ontario Teachers' Pension Plan Board ("OTPP").
 Pursuant to the Investment Agreement, on September 17, 2014, the Company issued and sold 10,702,934 shares (the "Purchased Common Shares") in the aggregate of Company common stock, par value \$0.001 per share (the "Company Common Stock"), and 371,848 shares (the "Purchased Preferred Stock" and, together with the Purchased Common Shares, the "Purchased Securities") in the aggregate of the Company's Series B Convertible Perpetual Preferred Stock, par value \$0.001 per share, in a private placement.
 The purchase price per Purchased Common Share was \$30.66 (resulting in aggregate gross proceeds to the Company of approximately \$328.0 million), and the purchase price per share of Purchased Preferred Stock was \$1,000 (resulting in aggregate gross proceeds to the Company of approximately \$372.0 million).
 The Company received net proceeds of \$684.2 million after equity issuance costs which was initially allocated between common and preferred stock based on the relative fair values of each instrument.
 The Purchased Preferred Stock was mandatorily convertible into an aggregate of 12,128,115 additional shares of Company Common Stock subject to the approval of the Company's stockholders.
 The Company held a special meeting of stockholders of the Company on December 23, 2014 in which the Company's stockholders approved the issuance of shares of Company Common Stock upon the conversion of the Purchased Preferred Stock.
-No additional consideration was received by the Company in connection with the conversion of the Purchased Preferred Stock.
-No additional consideration was received by the Company in connection with the conversion of the Purchased Preferred Stock.
+Immediately following the special meeting, the Purchased Preferred Stock was automatically converted into 12,128,115 shares of Company Common Stock.
+No additional consideration was received by the Company in connection with the conversion of the Purchased Preferred Stock into Company Common Stock.